 Son William H. Zinn (1916-1975) was born on Aug.
 2, 1916.
 He lived in Sacramento, Sacramento County, CA in 1970.
 He passed away in Sacramento on Jan.
 15, 1975.

 Daughter Eleanor Zinn (1920- ? ) was born in 1920.
 She married (?)
 Thomas.
 Circa 1970, she lived in Alhambra, Los Angeles County, CA.

 ~ Daughter Mary G. "Mollie" (Martin) McKinney ~

-They had four children -- Edward "Dale" McKinney, John Byron McKinney, Mrs. Howard Hoffmeyer and Mrs. Max Fisher.
+They together bore four children -- Edward "Dale" McKinney, John Byron McKinney, Mrs. Howard Hoffmeyer and Mrs. Max Fisher.

 In 1910, they lived near Mollie's parents in the Valley District of Preston County.
-Circa 1933, they made their home in Morgantown and she was still living as of 1966.
+Circa 1933, they made their home in Morgantown.

 Son John Byron McKinney (1915-1939) made his home with his aunt and uncle, Ella (Martin) and Arthur D. Watson.
 He married Mary (?), but the marriage may not have endured.
 While in Morgantown, John was employed as a mine engineer.
 At the age of 23, in early February 1939, he came down with a strep infection on top of bronchio-pneumonia.
 He fought the illness for a week, but lost the battle, and died on Feb.
 11, 1939.
 He is buried in Morgantown's Oak Grove Cemetery.